-In this part of the article, we’re going to discuss the best ways to write an email replying to an RSVP.
+In this part of the article, we will discuss the best ways to write an email replying to RSVP messages.
 After deciding how and when to reply to your email, you’ll need to write the email.
 Here are a few tips on how to write an email replying to an RSVP:

 - Write the subject line: This is easily the most important part of an email replying to an RSVP.
-The subject line should include your decision on whether or not you’re going to be attending the event.
+The subject line should include your decision on whether or not you will be attending the event.

-If you’re replying to a formal invitation, your subject letter should convey that formality.
+If you reply to a formal invitation, your subject letter should convey that formality.